dushyg/findFalcone/README.md

 https://github.com/angular/universal/issues/1505

 To overcome that issue, I had to configure the 'npm run build' script to generate build 2 times, first with 'npm run generate-ngswfiles' that generates the service worker files in 'dist/ngswfiles' and then 'npm run prerender' which would pre-render static routes in 'dist/findingFalcone/browser' directory.
 Then I copied required files from 'dist/ngswfiles' to 'dist/findingFalcone/browser' directory using nodejs script.

+Also since the ngsw.json file was created before pre-rendering static routes, its file hashes need to be updated after considering the pre-rendered static routes.
+This is done using 'npm run recreate-ngsw-hash' which is included in 'npm run build ' script.

 ## Mocking Http API calls